Glanville Williams: Legal career

 Williams's Textbook of Criminal Law (London: Steven & Sons, 1983) is on a United States list of the most cited legal books.
-The Textbook of Criminal Law, was arguably his best work, as he drew on 50 years of expertise in the area.
+The Textbook of Criminal Law, drew on 50 years of expertise in the area.
 Williams was well into his seventies when he wrote the 1983 volume.
 It is a magisterial book written in Socratic style.
-Williams published article after article in top refereed journals, even in his eighties.
-He was arguably the greatest legal thinker of the twentieth century.
-His groundbreaking Criminal Law: The General Part (Steven & Sons, London, 1961) is a classic still widely read and cited.
+Williams published multiple articles in top refereed journals, despite advancing age.
+His groundbreaking Criminal Law: The General Part (Steven & Sons, London, 1961) is still widely read and cited.
 Similarly, his Textbook of Criminal Law, remains a standard textbook for judges, barristers, professors and students.

 Williams's influence in the highest courts was sustained and significant.
 One notable example is in R v Shivpuri [1986] A.C.
 1, where the defendant imported harmless vegetable material akin to snuff believing he was importing drugs.
 The House of Lords held: "it was immaterial that the appellant was unsure of the exact nature of the substance in his possession in that in any event he believed that he was dealing with either heroin or cannabis the importation of which was prohibited."
 Lord Bridge of Harwich stated:

 I cannot conclude this opinion without disclosing that I have had the advantage, since the conclusion of the argument in this appeal, of reading an article by Professor Glanville Williams entitled "The Lords and Impossible Attempts, or Quis Custodiet Ipsos Custodes?"
 [1986] CLJ 33.
 The language in which he criticises the decision in Anderton v Ryan is not conspicuous for its moderation, but it would be foolish, on that account, not to recognise the force of the criticism and churlish not to acknowledge the assistance I have derived from it.

 I would answer the certified question in the affirmative and dismiss the appeal.

 John Spencer, summed up his massive contribution in 1997: